 A dynasty trust can be combined with other wealth transfer strategies—such as grantor-trust tax treatment, life insurance, family business entities, and loans or sales to the trusts, to name a few—to provide further leverage to a wealth transfer plan.
 For example, these trusts may also be established as part of an estate plan that includes an irrevocable trust, established and funded at death, generally with amounts up to the decedent's remaining GSTT exemption.
 Consult your tax advisor regarding what may make sense in your situation.

 Dealing with the GSTT can be complex and confusing.
 With proper planning, the GSTT exemption provides opportunities to reduce or potentially eliminate the taxes associated with gifting or passing money to grandchildren or other skip individuals, ultimately allowing more to pass to younger generations.
 Your Fidelity team can help you navigate this complexity, and your attorney and tax advisor can help you effectively plan for GSTT.
-Contact your Fidelity advisor to discuss how GSTT strategies may relate to your personal wealth plan.
+Contact your Fidelity representative to discuss how GSTT strategies may relate to your personal wealth plan.

 The temporary nature of current law